Cosmic acceleration and the Hubble tension from baryon acoustic oscillation data

-The local measurement of the Hubble constant using SNe Ia calibrated with Cepheids by SH0ES is $H_0=73.04\pm 1.04$ km s$^{-1}$Mpc$^{-1}$ \cite{Riess:2022mme}.
-This value is in $5.3\sigma$ tension with the measured value $H_0=67.36\pm 0.54$ km s$^{-1}$Mpc$^{-1}$ from the Planck 2018 data under the $\Lambda$CDM model \cite{Planck:2018vyg}.
-Based on the flat $\Lambda$CDM model, the CMB and CMB lensing data yield $r_d = 147.09 \pm 0.26$ Mpc and $r_d h=98.82\pm 0.82$ Mpc \cite{Planck:2018vyg}, while the DESI BAO data provide $r_d h=101.8\pm 1.3$ Mpc \cite{DESI:2024mwx}, so the two measurements from early and late universe on $r_dh$ exhibit mild tension.
-The tension increases with the model-independent value $r_dh=104.02 \pm 2.34$ Mpc obtained from the multi-task GP reconstruction of $D_H(z)/r_d$ \cite{Dinda:2024ktd}.
-If the value of the Hubble constant measured by the CMB increases while the value of $r_d$ measured by the CMB remains the same, then the value of $r_d h$ increases and the tension is alleviated.
-Combining the CMB measurement on $r_d$ and BAO measurement on $r_d h$, one gets $H_0=69.29\pm 0.87$ km s$^{-1}$Mpc$^{-1}$ \cite{DESI:2024mwx}, which alleviates the tension somewhat.
+The local measurement of the Hubble constant using SNe Ia calibrated with Cepheids by SH0ES is $H_0=73.18\pm 0.88$ km s$^{-1}$Mpc$^{-1}$.\ucite{Riess:2025chq} This value is in $\sim 6\sigma$ tension with the measured value $H_0=67.36\pm 0.54$ km s$^{-1}$Mpc$^{-1}$ from the Planck 2018 data using the $\Lambda$CDM model.\ucite{Planck:2018vyg} Based on the flat $\Lambda$CDM model, the CMB and CMB lensing data yield $r_d = 147.09 \pm 0.26$ Mpc and $r_d h=98.82\pm 0.82$ Mpc,\ucite{Planck:2018vyg} while the DESI BAO data provide $r_d h=101.8\pm 1.3$ Mpc,\ucite{DESI:2024mwx} so the two measurements from early and late universe on $r_dh$ exhibit mild tension.
+The tension increases with the model-independent value $r_dh=104.02 \pm 2.34$ Mpc obtained from the multi-task GP reconstruction of $D_H(z)/r_d$.\ucite{Dinda:2024ktd} If the value of the Hubble constant measured by the CMB increases while the value of $r_d$ measured by the CMB remains the same, then the value of $r_d h$ increases and the tension is alleviated.
+Combining the CMB measurement on $r_d$ and BAO measurement on $r_d h$, one gets $H_0=69.29\pm 0.87$ km s$^{-1}$Mpc$^{-1}$,\ucite{DESI:2024mwx} which alleviates the tension somewhat.
 We may argue that the low redshift BAO data contributes to reducing the tension.
-However, the result depends on the $\Lambda$CDM model and a significant factor contributing to the Hubble tension could be the discrepancy between the value of $r_d$ derived from early universe observations and local measurements \cite{Perivolaropoulos:2024yxv}.
+However, the result depends on the $\Lambda$CDM model and a significant factor contributing to the Hubble tension could be the discrepancy between the value of $r_d$ derived from early universe observations and local measurements.\ucite{Perivolaropoulos:2024yxv}